Universe

 Usage

 This package aims to produce calendars, where each month is laid out horizontally, i.e. with 28 to 31 columns.
-This layout provides little space for event details but helps visualise extended events such as travel visits, etc. Two types of events are considered:
+This layout provides little space for details but helps visualise extended events such as travel visits, teaching periods, etc.

-• event: with Start and End dates, they are rendered as coloured bars with a title
+• duration: they are rendered as coloured bars with a title

-• travel: Start and End dates may also include timestamps, e.g for flight or train details, though these are not used currently.
-Three other fields indicate the Origin and Destination, and Medium of transportation (“train”, “plane”, “bicycle”, “bus” are recognised and turned into emojis).
+• travel: Three other fields indicate the origin and destination, and transport (“train”, “plane”, “bicycle”, “bus” are recognised and turned into emojis).
 These are rendered without background in a small font.

 Notes on implementation